 Love-Letter Ceremony.
 The love-letter ceremony involves the marrying couple writing letters to each other and listing all the reasons why they fell in love.
 The letters are then sealed and placed in a box along with a bottle of wine to be opened either on a set anniversary date.
 On the set date, the couple opens the box and reads the letters to one another and toast to the marriage.
 Then they can choose to write new letters and start the cycle over.
 This enhancement can continue throughout the life the partnership and isn’t just limited to the wedding ceremony.

 Hand-Washing Ceremony.
 The hand-washing ceremony is a very symbolic observance.
 During the marriage ceremony, the officiant takes a moment to pour water over and cleanse the couple’s hands to purify them.
 It is meant to symbolize a cleansing of all the faults of the couple that were committed as singles, and presenting them with a clean, fresh start as a married couple.
 Once the hands have been washed, often the hands are then blessed and then the couple proceeds to declare their vows.
 This ceremony enhancement is romantic and a powerful way to declare your endless love.

-+ Chanda Eddens – Daniels is an Equally Wed sponsor and a pioneer in the same-sex wedding industry.
-Learn more about her Oakland, California, wedding planning business for LGBTQ couples A Monique Affair here and here.
++ Chanda Eddens – Daniels is an Equally Wed vendor and a pioneer in the LGBTQ+ wedding industry.
+Learn more about her Oakland, California, wedding planning business for LGBTQ+ couples A Monique Affair here and here.